majguo/weblogic-on-azure-1/dr-database/README.md

 Next, you're going to configure JDBC TLOG for all managed servers of the two clusters.

 1. Make sure you have signed in to WebLogic Server Administratiion Console for the active cluster.
-1. Locate to "Domain structure > wlsd > Environment > Servers" in the left naviagation area.
+1. Locate to "Domain structure > wlsd > Environment > Servers" in the left navigation area.
 Click "Servers".
 1. You should see server `msp1` and `msp2` listed in the right work area.
 1. Click `msp1` > Services > Lock & Edit > Under "Transaction Log Store", set Type as JDBC, Data Source as `jdbc/WebLogicCafeDB` > Verify default of Prefix Name is `TLOG_msp1_`, change accordingly if not > Save > Activate Changes.
 1. Click Servers > `msp2`, and execute the same steps above except that verifing and being sure the Prefix Name of Transaction Log Store is `TLOG_msp2_`.